masih1999-12/django-chat-bot/README.md

 Clone the repository:
 git clone https://github.com/masih1999-12/django-chat-bot.git
 cd django-chat-bot
+### Set Up Environment Variables
+##### You need a .env file to configure sensitive project settings.
+Use the provided .env_template in the config/ folder as a reference.
+Rename the .env_template to .env and customize the values.
 ### Create and activate a virtual environment:
 ##### python3 -m venv venv
 ##### source venv/bin/activate